mcode/mcode-coverage-checker/README.md

 In the project directory, you can run:

+### `npm install`

+Downloads all dependencies currently present within the `package.jason' file\

+This must be run before using the other scripts in order to ensure the app's proper functionality.

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.\
+You may also see any lint errors in the console.
-If the terminal returns 'react scripts: not found' run `npm install` to install all dependencies currently present within the `package.json` file.

 ### `npm test`